Kellenkjames/RB109/local_variable_scope/example_5.md

 ```
 # Written Response:

+The method definition `greetings` accepts `str` as a parameter on line 4.

 The local variable `word` is initialized and assigned to the String `"Hello"` on line 9.
 The `greetings` method invocation passes the reference `word` to it as an argument on line 10.

 The `puts` method invocation passes the reference `str` as an argument on line 5. `str` represents a local variable and is bound to the String `"Hello"`; this is what is output.